Sir John Pelham, 3rd Baronet

 Sir John Pelham, 3rd Baronet (1623–1703) was an English landowner and Member of Parliament who sat in the Commons between 1645 and 1698.

 Personal details

 John Pelham was born in 1623, eldest son of Sir Thomas Pelham, 2nd Baronet, and his wife Mary Wilbraham, daughter of Sir Roger Wilbraham, the Solicitor General for Ireland.

-In January 1647, he married Lady Lucy Sydney, daughter of Robert Sydney, 2nd Earl of Leicester and his wife Lady Dorothy Percy.
+In January 1647, he married Lady Lucy Sydney, daughter of Robert Sidney, 2nd Earl of Leicester and his wife Lady Dorothy Percy.
 They had three sons and three daughters: